-Located near the impressive Murrumbidgee River in idyllic South Western NSW, the Riverina town of Hay has grown from its modest origins in the Gold Rush era to an important agricultural and transportation nexus and popular tourist attraction.
-Combining natural beauty, historical heritage and crucial Australian industry, the Hay Shire incorporates both the town of Hay as well as the surrounding villages of Booligal, Maude and One Tree.
-The great saltbrush plains of Hay are home to some of Australia’s foremost wool growing and sheep meat producing areas, as well as cattle properties and many agricultural outputs such as tomatoes and broccoli.
+Located near the impressive Murrumbidgee River in idyllic South Western NSW, the Riverina Shire of Hay has grown from its modest origins in the Gold Rush era to an important agricultural and transportation nexus and popular tourist attraction.
+Combining natural beauty, historical significance and essential Australian industry, the Hay Shire incorporates both the town of Hay as well as the nearby villages of Booligal, Maude and One Tree.
+The flat saltbrush grasslands of Hay are home to one of Australia’s foremost wool growing and sheep meat producing areas, as well as cattle properties and many agricultural outputs such as rockmelons and tomatoes.

 For short term accommodation hay, accommodation hay or holiday home hay, make sure you investigate Murrumbidgee Cottages.
 Both of our cottages are situated just a short distance from the picturesque Murrumbidgee river and are perfect for families.
 If you are looking for a holiday home for a couple of days, short term accommodation or even something longer either would be a great fit.